anhdung2k1/mobile-store/README.md

     ```bash
     $ make build image push
     ```
-    - If you wan't to clean the build and re-run all the building steps
+    - If you wan't to clean the build and re-run all the building steps -> This will build C++ socket-server for socket client connection, API Java Spring Boot, MySQL.
     ```bash
-    $ make clean init train build image push
+    $ make clean init build image push
     ```

 4. For local development only, the docker used can be executed to run API server with docker